Break It Down Again

-"Break It Down Again" is a song by English pop rock band Tears for Fears, released in May 1993 by Mercury Records, as the first single from the band's fourth studio album, Elemental (1993).
+"Break It Down Again" is a song by the English pop rock band Tears for Fears, released in May 1993 by Mercury Records as the first single from the band's fourth studio album, Elemental (1993).
 The song was the second single released after the departure of Curt Smith from the band (after "Laid So Low (Tears Roll Down)" in 1992).

-The song reached number 20 in the United Kingdom, number 25 in the United States (their final top 40 hit), and the top 40 in several other countries.
+The song reached number 20 in the United Kingdom, number 25 in the United States, and the top 40 in several other countries.
 It topped the US Billboard Modern Rock Tracks chart and was particularly successful in Canada and Iceland, reaching numbers four and two respectively.
 The song's accompanying music video was directed by Dani Jacobs.

 Background

 As with the Elemental album, the song featured Roland Orzabal with peripheral Tears for Fears band members Alan Griffiths and Tim Palmer, plus backing vocals by ex-Graduate bandmate John Baker.
 "Break It Down Again" is the only song that has regularly remained in live setlists following Smith's return.